Duong Lam Ancient Village – Hanoi’s Hidden Time Capsule

 Overview of Duong Lam Ancient Village

 Duong Lam Ancient Village, by comparison, is leading a resistance.
 The small collection of 9 hamlets about 50km northeast of Hanoi is a bastion of the Old World way of life.
 Red laterite bricks are a ubiquitous sight here, as are the tiled roofs and smiling farmers riding buffalo along the rice paddies.
-It is an idyllic scene and a very rare one too; certainly an experience not be missed if visiting Hanoi.
+It is an idyllic scene and a very rare one too; certainly an experience not to be missed if visiting Hanoi.

-Where is Duong Lam Ancient Village?
+1. Where is Duong Lam Ancient Village?

-You’ll find Duong Lam just as the Red River begins to bend northwards, 50 kilometres from central Hanoi.
+You’ll find Duong Lam just as the Red River begins to bend northwards, from central Hanoi to Duong Lam Ancient Village 50 kilometres away.
 It is just a 10-minute drive from the old citadel of Son Tay and some day tours from Hanoi often make a stop here.
 Son Tay was an important military outpost in the past because of the advantageous position that the Red River offered, providing an effective defence against enemies from the north.

 Location-wise, Duong Lam is in its own advantageous position, sitting just 1.5 hours from the capital.
 This makes it part of an easy day trip from Hanoi and it means that Duong Lam gets to revel in some of the tourist money that Hanoi’s other satellite villages like Bat Trang, Tho Ha and Van Phuc enjoy.
 As an added bonus, day-trippers ensure that Duong Lam retains its Old World charm, as this is the sole reason that people visit the village.

-A small stops in Duong Lam Village
+A small stop in Duong Lam Village

 Trips to Duong Lam Ancient Village are relatively common for people with an extended itinerary, while those on a tight schedule tend to skip it for the more promoted draws of Sapa and Halong Bay.
-Independent travellers can rent a bike from Hanoi to explore the whole Son Tay area, including Duong Lam and Ba Vi National Park, passing the attractive Tay Phuong and Thay pagoda as well as Thach Xa bamboo dragonfly village on the way.
+Independent travellers can rent a bike from Hanoi to explore the whole Son Tay area, including Duong Lam and Ba Vi National Park, passing the attractive Tay Phuong and Thay Pagoda as well as Thach Xa bamboo dragonfly village on the way.
 Buses from My Dinh bus station in Hanoi head to Son Tay City (Number 70A or 71) and you can get a cheap taxi to Duong Lam from here.

-What is the history of Duong Lam Ancient Village?
+2. What is the history of Duong Lam Ancient Village?

 To locals, the crowning achievement of Duong Lam Village to this day is not its dogged retention of ancient culture amid modern times, but its production of two successful kings, Phu Hung (761-802 AD) and Ngo Quyen (896-944 AD).
 After resisting Chinese invaders by leading battles for Vietnam’s independence, the two kings died honourable deaths and have been immortalised in their hometown ever since by having two temples built in their names.